nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * Server verifies that the decrypted secret is the same it used to build the challenge.

 * Server creates a SPIFFE ID along with the SHA-256 sum of the TPM AK public key.
 Server stores agent SPIFFE ID mapping to TPM AK public key in a shared data store.

+## Host composition tracking

+Agent periodically (say every 1 minute) gathers host composition details (e.g. SIM card, location sensor) and sends to GL service.
+GL service can cross verify that the components of the host are still intact or if anything is plugged out.
+Plugging out components can decrease the quality of location.
+Host composition comprises TPM EK, GPS sensor hardware id, Mobile sensor hardware id, Mobile-SIM IMSI, etc. Refer to Host Composition Table for further details.
+Note that e-SIM does not have the plugging out problem like standard SIM but could be subject to e-SIM swap attack.

-## Agent Geolocation and Geofencing Workflow
+## Agent Geolocation Workflow

-- This is run periodically (say every 5 minutes) to ensure that the host is in the same location.

-### Step 1: Agent gets attested composite location using Geolocation Service (GL)

  Geolocation service (GL) runs outside of host -- besides the location from device location sources (e.g., GPS, GNSS), it will connect to mobile location service providers (e.g., Telefonica) using GSMA location API (gsma-loc).
+This described process below is run periodically (say every 1 minute) to check if the host's location has changed and get an attested location.

+### Option 1: Agent connects to Server and Geolocation Service (GL)

+### Option 2: Agent connects only to Server

-* Agent gathers the location from host-local location sensors (e.g., GPS, GNSS).
+* Agent gathers the location from host-local location sensors (e.g., GPS, GNSS) and/or location providers (e.g. Google, Apple).
+Location has a quality associated with it.
-Agent connects to GL using a secure connection mechanism like TLS.
-Agent provides the gathered location to GL over the secure connection.

-* Location has a quality associated with it.
 For example, IP address-based location is of lower quality as compared to other sources.

-* GL ensures that the device composition of host (reference to Host Composition Table for further details) is intact (e.g., SIM card not plugged out of host) by periodically polling the state of host.
-Host is a member of the set of trusted hosts in the shared data store, which contains the host composition details.
-Note that e-SIM does not have the plugging out problem like standard SIM but could be subject to e-SIM swap attack.
-Host composition (HC) comprises TPM EK, Mobile-SIM, etc.
+The location is signed by TPM AK along with a timestamp.
+Agent provides the signed location to Server using a nonce protocol to prevent replay attacks.

+* Server verifies the TPM AK of the signed location from the agent and provides it to GL.

 * GL derives a combined location, including location quality, from various location sensors for a host with multiple location sensors -- this includes the gathered location from agent running on host.
 As an example, GPS is considered less trustworthy as compared to mobile.

-* The composite location comprises combined geolocation (which includes location quality), host composition (TPM EK, mobile-SIM, etc.), and time from a trusted source.
+* GL composite location comprises combined geolocation (which includes location quality), host composition (TPM EK, mobile-SIM, etc.), and time from a trusted source.

+* GL converts the composite location to a geographic boundary comprising of city, state and country.

-GL signs the composite location with a private key whose public key certificate is in a public, trusted, transparent ledger such as a certificate transparency log.
+* GL signs the geographic boundary with a private key.
+The public key certificate of GL is in a public, trusted, transparent ledger such as a certificate transparency log.
+GL provides the signed geographic boundary to the Server.
-Now we have an attested composite location.

-* Agent is returned the attested composite location over the secure connection.
-Agent signs the attested composite location using TPM AK, establishing proof of residency of composite location to host.
-This is called attested, proof-of-residency-aware composite location (APL).

-### Step 2: Agent gets attested geographic boundary using Geofencing (GF) Service

-* Geofence policies are of four flavors: (1) boolean membership of given boundary (rectangular, circular, state, etc.), (2) precise location, (3) precise bounding box/circle of location, (4) approximate location with no definition of boundary.
-The first one, boolean membership of given boundary, is the most common and will be assumed as the default.
-They are available in the form of pre-defined templates or can be configured on demand.
-Enterprises, who are the users of the hosts, choose the geofence policies to be enforced for various hosts.
-Note that the hosts must belong to the set of trusted hosts in a shared ledger.
-The geofence policies applied to the set of trusted hosts are recorded in a shared ledger.

-* Location agent on host supplies (APL) to geofence service (GF) over a secure connection.
-GF performs geofence policy enforcement by matching the location against configured geofence policies.
-GF signs the geofence policy match result, along with a trusted time (potentially leveraging RFC 3161), with a private key whose public key certificate is in a public, trusted, transparent ledger such as a certificate transparency log.
+* Server adds the original nonce, current timestamp and Host TPM EK to the geographic boundary, and attests it using its private key generating a host geographic boundary token.The geographic boundary token is returned to the agent.
+The public key certificate of Server is in a public, trusted, transparent ledger such as a certificate transparency log and verifiable by the Agent.

-* Geofence policy match result details (non-exhaustive): 1) Geofence policy which matched 2) Boolean - inside or outside geofence - applicable to boolean membership of given boundary policy type.

-* Agent is returned the attested geofence policy match result.
-Agent signs the attested geofence policy match result using TPM AK, establishing proof of residency of geofence policy match result to host.
-This is called attested, proof-of-residency-aware geofence policy match result (APGL).

-## Workload (W) Attestation and Remote Verification - Key Steps
+## Workload Attestation and Remote Verification - Key Steps - This is the current workflow used by agent with TPM plugin

 * Agent ensures that workload connects to it on a host-local socket (e.g., Unix-domain socket).
 Agent generates private/public key pair for workload.
 Agent signs the workload public key with its TPM AK.
-Agent sends the signed workload public key along with its SPIFFE ID and last known APGL to the server.
+Agent sends the signed workload public key along with its SPIFFE ID.
 Note that the TPM AK is already verified by the server as part of the agent attestation process, establishing proof of residency of agent to host.

 * Server gets the agent TPM AK public key from the SPIFFE ID by looking it up in the shared data store.
 Server verifies the workload public key signature using the TPM AK public key.
 Server then sends an encrypted challenge to the agent.
 The challenge's secret is encrypted using the workload public key.

 * Agent decrypts the challenge using its workload private key and sends the response back to the server.

 * Server verifies that the decrypted secret is the same it used to build the challenge.
 It then issues SPIFFE ID for workload.
-The SPIFFE ID is signed by the server and contains the workload public key and the geographic boundary (e.g., cloud region, city, country, etc.) of the host.
+The SPIFFE ID is signed by the server and contains the workload public key.
-The geographic boundary is obtained from the last known APGL.
-The server also stores the workload SPIFFE ID mapping to workload public key in a shared data store.

-# Networking Protocol Changes
+# Data Plane - Networking Protocol Changes

-Workload ID (WID), with location field, in the form of a proof-of-residency certificate or token, needs to be conveyed to the peer during connection establishment.
+Workload SPIFFE ID and Host geographic boundary token, needs to be conveyed to the peer during connection establishment.
 The connection is end-to-end across proxies like:

 ## Using TLS